charmplusplus/charm/doc/projections/manual.rst

 The Charm++ runtime automatically records pertinent performance data for performance-related events during execution.
-These events include the start and end of entry method execution, message send from entry methods and scheduler idle time.
+These events include the start and end of entry method executions, message sends from entry methods and scheduler idle time.
 This means *most* users do not need to manually insert code into their applications in order to generate trace data.
 In scenarios where special performance information not captured by the